richwill28/nus-cheatsheets/CS2106/README.md

 **AY21/22 SEM 1, taught by Prof. Li Jialin & Prof. Cristina Carbunaru.**

-This module introduces the basics concepts in operating systems and links it with contemporary operating systems (e.g. Unix/Linus and Windows).
+This module introduces the basic concepts in operating systems and links it with contemporary operating systems (e.g. Unix/Linus and Windows).

 CEG students are not allowed to take this module and we have to take CG2271